nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/redirects-and-rewrites.md

 ### Configure a path redirect

-We will define two HTTPRoutes for **tea** application: `tea`, which specifies the destination location block to handle redirected requests, and `tea-redirect` that redirect requests as follows:
+We will define two HTTPRoutes for the **tea** application: `tea`, which specifies the destination to handle redirected requests, and `tea-redirect` that redirect requests as follows:

 - `http://cafe.example.com/tea` to `http://cafe.example.com/organic`
 - `http://cafe.example.com/tea/origin` to `http://cafe.example.com/organic/origin`

-The two HTTPRoutes defined for **soda** application: `soda`, which specifies the destination location block to handle redirected requests, and `soda-redirect` that redirect requests as follows:
+We will also define two HTTPRoutes defined for the **soda** application: `soda`, which specifies the destination to handle redirected requests, and `soda-redirect` that redirect requests as follows:

 - `http://cafe.example.com/soda` to `http://cafe.example.com/flavors`
 - `http://cafe.example.com/soda/pepsi` to `http://cafe.example.com/flavors`